For most travelers, getting a visa to visit Portugal is an easy experience. Kerry Murray for Lonely Planet

 After staying 90 days, travelers must leave the Schengen Area for at least 90 days before re-entering.
 Note that your stay is counted from the day you enter the Schengen Area – if you spend 30 days in France and 30 days in Spain before entering Portugal, you'll only have 30 days left before you must exit the Schengen zone.

 Stays of more than 90 days require a visa, which you can obtain from a Portuguese diplomatic mission in your home country.
-Changes to the process for visa-free entry to the Schengen Area are due to be rolled out in 2025 – see the following section for details.
+Much-delayed changes to the process for visa-free entry to the Schengen Area are due to be rolled out in 2026 – see the following section for details.

 What about ETIAS?

-A new process for entry to the Schengen Area known as the European Travel Information and Authorisation System (ETIAS) is due to be rolled out in 2025, following years of delays.
-The scheme is due to start six months after the implementation of the new European Entry/Exit System (EES), but this has also been delayed several times.
+A new process for entry to the Schengen Area known as the European Travel Information and Authorisation System (ETIAS) is due to be rolled out in late 2026, following years of delays.
+The scheme was due to start six months after the new European Entry/Exit System (EES) was launched in October 2025, but the start date was delayed, and further delays are possible.

-However, this change will only impact getting permission to visit; your stay will still be bound by the usual Schengen Area rules, with a visit of up to 90 days permitted within any 180-day period.
+However, this change will only impact getting permission to visit – on arrival, your stay will still be bound by the usual Schengen Area rules, with a visit of up to 90 days permitted within any 180-day period.
 The changes won't affect citizens of countries that previously required visas, or citizens and residents of the Schengen Area, who are exempt from ETIAS requirements.

-What about countries that need a visa to travel to Portugal?
+Which countries need a visa to travel to Portugal?

-Citizens from countries not on the Schengen Area or visa-free-travel list – including Turkey, South Africa, India and other nations in South Asia – will need to apply for a visa to visit Portugal.
-The most common visa type for tourists is a standard "Schengen visa," which allows visitors to travel through any Schengen country, including Portugal, during the period the visa is valid, which is usually 90 days.
+Citizens from countries not in the Schengen Area or on the visa-free list – including Türkiye, South Africa, India and many other nations in Asia – will need to apply for a visa to visit Portugal.
+The most common visa type for tourists is a standard "Schengen visa," which allows visitors to travel for tourism purposes to any Schengen country, including Portugal, during the period the visa is valid, which is usually 90 days.

 Can I extend my visa?